 Poles: This term is used to indicate the number of adjacent terminals or individual circuits in the terminal block.

-Pitch: It s the distance between two adjacent poles.
+Pitch: It is the distance between two adjacent poles.
 It is measured in different ways.
-However, during the measurement, the similar features are taken into account.
+However, during the measurement, the similar features are considered.
 The pitch is also known as the center-to-center distance.

 Voltage Rating: It is the maximum voltage recommended for a terminal block.
 The voltage rating is again a combination of factors such as the dielectric strength of the housing and the pitch.
 Voltage rating is also based on the minimum spacing between the conductors, as well as the dielectric withstand.
 The dielectric withstand is also known as the withstand voltage.